jeandiogo/locker/README.md

 ## Usage:

     #include "locker.hpp"

     bool success = locker::try_lock("a.lock");                 //tries to lock a file once, returns immediately bool success = locker::try_lock("a.lock", "b.lock");       //tries to lock multiple files once, returns immediately bool success = locker::try_lock({"a.lock", "b.lock"});     //same as above

 	locker::lock("a.lock");                                    //keeps trying to lock a file, only returns when file is locked locker::lock("a.lock", "b.lock");                          //keeps trying to lock multiple files, only returns when files are locked locker::lock({"a.lock", "b.lock"});                        //same as above

 	locker::unlock("a.lock");                                  //unlocks a file if it is locked locker::unlock("a.lock", "b.lock");                        //unlocks multiple files if they are locked locker::unlock({"a.lock", "b.lock"});                      //same as above

 	auto my_lock = locker::lock_guard("a.lock");               //locks a file and automatically unlocks it before leaving current scope auto my_lock = locker::lock_guard("a.lock", "b.lock");     //locks multiple files and automatically unlocks them before leaving current scope auto my_lock = locker::lock_guard({"a.lock", "b.lock"});   //same as above

-    bool success = locker::is_locked("a.lock");              //asserts if a file is already locked by the current process
+	bool success = locker::is_locked("a.lock");                //asserts if a file is already locked by current process std::vector<std::string> my_locked = locker::get_locked(); //returns name of all files locked by current process

 	std::string my_data = locker::xread("a.txt");              //performs an exclusive read of a file and returns its content as a string

 	locker::xwrite("a.txt", my_data);                          //performs an exclusive write of an argument to a file locker::xwrite("a.txt", "value", ':', 42);                 //performs an exclusive write of multiple arguments to a file